Lewis H. Morgan: The American Morgans

 According to Herbert Marshall Lloyd, an attorney and editor of Morgan's works, Lewis was descended from James Morgan, a Welsh pioneer.
 Various sources record that James and his brothers, Miles and John, the three sons of William Morgan of Llandaff, Glamorganshire, left Wales for Boston in 1636.
 From there John Morgan went to Virginia, Miles to Springfield, Massachusetts, and James to New London, Connecticut.
 Lloyd writes, "From these two brothers [James and Miles] all the Morgans prominent in the annals of New York and New England are believed to be descended."
 It is these Morgans who played a critical part in the foundation of the colonies.
 During the American Revolutionary War, they were Continentals.
-Immediately after the war, James’s line, along with many other land-hungry Yankees, migrated into New York State.
+Immediately after the war, James's line, along with many other land-hungry Yankees, migrated into New York State.
 Following the United States' victory against the British, the new government forced the latter's Iroquois allies to cede most of their traditional lands in New York and Pennsylvania to the US.
 New York made 5 million acres available for public sale.
 In addition, the US government granted some plots in western New York to Revolutionary War veterans as compensation for their military service.
-L. H. Morgan's ancestor James Morgan's brother Miles Morgan was the ancestor of J. P. Morgan.
+L. H. Morgan's ancestor James Morgan's brother Miles Morgan was a seventh generation ancestor of J. P. Morgan.